jaywhj/mkdocs-materialx/docs/customization.md

 3. Then, install all Python dependencies:

 ```
-pip install -e ".[git, recommended, imaging]"
+pip install -e ".[recommended, imaging]"
 pip install nodeenv
 ```

-4. In addition, you will need to install the `cairo` and `pngquant` libraries in your system, as described in the [image processing] requirements guide.
+In addition, you will need to install the `cairo` and `pngquant` libraries in your system, as described in the [image processing] requirements guide.

 [image processing]: plugins/requirements/image-processing.md

-5. Finally, install the [Node.js] LTS version into the Python virtual environment and install all Node.js dependencies:
+4. Finally, install the [Node.js] LTS version into the Python virtual environment and install all Node.js dependencies:

 ```